cyberbotics/webots/docs/guide/web-simulation.md

 #### How to Embed a Web Scene in Your Website

-Similarly to [this section](web-streaming.md#how-to-embed-a-web-scene-in-your-website), to embed the simulation it is enough to instantiate a `webots.View` object from the [webots.min.js] package.
+Similarly to [this section](web-streaming.md#how-to-embed-a-web-scene-in-your-website), to embed the simulation it is enough to instantiate a `webots-streaming` web component from the [WebotsStreaming.js] package.
 In this case the `webots.View.broadcast` parameters doesn't have to be set to true.
 But some other parameters could be used:
 * `webots.CustomData`: application specific data to be passed to the simulation server and then to the `download_project.php` (see [init Simulation Data Download](web-simulation.md#init-simulation-data-download) section) script.
 These can be used to specify the setup of the simulation that will be copied in the Webots instance folder.